redhat-manufacturing/device-edge-workshops/exercises/rhde_gitops/demo/0.1-deployment/README.md

 1. Open a bash CLI in `<your-git-clone-path>`

-2. Export the AWS credentials (I use to include them in `extra-vars.yml` file as reference as well)
+2. Export the AWS credentials (I use to include them in `extra-vars.yml` file as reference as well).
+Remember to do this again if you open a new bash interpreter before running the Ansible playbooks if you don't include these exports as part of basrc.

 ```
 export AWS_ACCESS_KEY_ID=XXXXXXXXXXXXXXXXXXXXXX